 The floor of the stream is generally shallow and sandy with deeper waterholes in some places.
 There is easy access to the water at several spots.

-Camping Only areas Some of the Dhimurru Recreation Areas have been designated as Camping Only.
+Some of the Dhimurru Recreation Areas have been designated as Camping Only.
 Visitation to these cultural and environmentally significant sites is carefully managed.
 Some of these ares can be exclusively booked by one group and provide a unique exclusive camping experience.
+Visiting these areas is not allowed without a valid camping permit for each person, even if only visiting during the day.

 Manaŋaymi(Scout Camp) is located north of the Central Arnhem Highway.
 This beautiful bush setting is situated alongside a waterfall and freshwater pools in sandy open woodland.